 ABC is an over-the-air, or local, network.
 This means that while much of the prime time content is similar, things like the news are tailored to the local area.
 While the news and daytime content can sometimes vary, most affiliates air the same prime time schedule.
-In the case of ABC that means shows like The Conners, American Housewife, The Bachelor, and Fresh Off the Boat.
+In the case of ABC that means shows like The Conners, American Housewife, The Bachelor, and American Idol.
 If you’re here looking for a way to watch these and other shows on ABC, you’ve come to the right place.
 There is more than one way to watch ABC online without cable, and we’ve got them all listed below.

 This guide has all the details you need to stream ABC without cable.
 If you’re new to streaming, we recommend learning about your options and choosing some free trials so you can find the correct service for you!

 How to Watch ABC Without Cable: At a Glance

 ABC offers sports like the NBA, news, comedies, dramas, and even shows for the kids.
 No matter why you’re trying to watch this network, you’ll find a variety of ways to watch ABC online without cable.
 ABC is considered a free OTA network.
 This means you can watch the network for free if you have a digital antenna.
 If you want to watch ABC online, you’ll need to use a paid service to do so.
 These services start with a free trial, so you can become acquainted with the network, but after that you’ll have to pay a monthly fee.

 Here’s a quick look at recommended services that will allow you to stream ABC without cable.
 If you’d like to see the complete list of available services, that can be found towards the end of this guide.